 2. Declutter: put things in the garage if you want

 A home that has too much “stuff” (furniture, boxes, bookshelves or linen chest), makes the home feel smaller.
-Rent a storage locker, fill the or have a “pod” dropped off.
+Rent a storage locker, hire a Guelph junk removal company or have a “pod” dropped off.
 This way, you can put things into if you have a lot of items.
 If it’s not that many, try to neatly put things in the basement or garage.

 Since you’re moving, you want the new buyers to walk in and feel like it’s their new home.
 We don’t want them feeling as if they’re invading your personal space with pictures of your kids or pets on the wall.
 Remove them- and ideally just hang some neutral artwork in it’s place.